SEC fines Florida’s Mullen $25K for role in brawl vs. Mizzou

 "Running on the field to confront a game official, the gathering of teams in an on-field confrontation and student-athletes throwing punches are all disappointing at any time, but even more so as we work to support healthy competition during a pandemic.”

-The suspensions could be significant for the No. 8 Gators (3-1), who were without 15 players against Mizzou.
+The suspensions could be significant for the eighth-ranked Gators (3-1), who were without 15 players against Mizzou.
 Some of the absences stemmed from injuries, others because of COVID-19 test results and contact tracing.
-It’s unclear how many of them will return against the Bulldogs.
+It’s unclear how many of them will return against the Bulldogs, a game that likely will determine who wins the East Division and advances to the SEC title game.

-The melee started Saturday night when Missouri’s Trajan Jeffcoat delivered what looked like a high, late hit on Florida quarterback Kyle Trask on the final play of the first half.
+The melee started when Missouri’s Trajan Jeffcoat delivered a high, late hit on Florida quarterback Kyle Trask on the final play of the first half.
 The Hail Mary pass fell incomplete, and Trask landed hard on his back.
 His linemen came to his defense.
 So did Mullen, who started screaming at officials and the opposing sideline.

-Mullen clearly did more to inflame than extinguish the situation, and his team followed his lead.
+Mullen charged across the field and had to be pulled away from the fracas several times.
+His team clearly followed his lead.

 “I respect the decision from the conference office," Mullen said in a statement.
 "As the head coach, it is my responsibility to defuse these types of situations, and I didn’t live up to that standard.”